Joe Atlan: Biography

 In November 2009, Joe Atlan was asked to play with the guitarist and Stratovarius found member Timo Tolkki in his Guitar Beyond Infinity Seminar Tour 2009–2010.
 The contact was done by Tolkki's manager.
 Atlan has mentioned Tolkki as one of his greatest musical influences many times, being this tour an "incredible honor" for him.

-On February 10, 2010, he collaborated in the production of the World Record's biggest Lipdub ever made until that date, with almost 400 people in a single Long take.

-During his university time and afterwards, Joe Atlan showed a deep interest for the academic and philosophical aspects of Music and Art.
-He has always talked about the importance of "true music" and a "selfless and pure attitude" from the musician towards Art.
-Atlan has stated several times in interviews and social media that he is writing a book about Music, the importance of a pure art and the artist's attitude towards it.
-In 2010 he contacted John Petrucci, the guitarist from the Progressive Metal band Dream Theater, to ask him to participate in the project.
-Some months later, Joe Atlan said also that he talked to Michael Romeo, guitarist from Symphony X about the project.
-According to Atlan, both of them were interested in collaborating on the book.

 On September 16, 2012, Joe Atlan was one of the winners chosen to participate in Youfest, an international entertainment Festival starring famous YouTube stars from all over the world, such as Paul Potts, Rick Astley or Sungha Jung.
 Atlan was chosen from an arrangement he did with piano and keyboards of the Star Wars soundtrack on YouTube.

 In October 2012, Joe Atlan was called to play in a national TV talent show similar to America's Got Talent but in Spain He performed Chopin's Fantaisie-Impromptu.

-In 2013, Joe Atlan was asked to give a TED Talk about Music in La Rioja.
-Atlan called the conference "Can Music tell a story?" and he did it entirely with piano music without saying a word, just some projected text on a screen.
-In the "talk", Joe Atlan exposed that what attracts humans to stories is not what they actually watch or read, but what they feel when they do that, the "ineffable", what "can't be described through words".
-On that basis, Atlan stated that Music can skip the intermediary speaking directly to the human soul, with the final answer to the title of the conference being: "Music can make you feel a story without telling it".

 In 2016, Atlan performed at the opening ceremony for League of Legends All-Star Event in Palau St. Jordi, Barcelona.